Search by Keyword

 Songwriting History

-On February 16th, 1968, John Lennon and George Harrison arrived in India with their wives to begin their extensive retreat with the Maharishi Mahesh Yogi to practice meditation, the other Beatles arriving shortly afterwards.
+On February 16th, 1968, John Lennon and George Harrison arrived at the ashram in Rishekesh, India with their wives to begin their extensive retreat with the Maharishi Mahesh Yogi to practice meditation, the other Beatles arriving shortly afterwards.
 During their stay, the group naturally used some of their off time to write songs that would eventually be included on their next album, which they would begin recording when they returned.
 Many of the songs they composed during this trip were based on experiences or events that occurred there, "I'm So Tired" being no exception.

 "I wrote it in India," John stated in 1980.
 "I couldn't sleep.
 I'd been meditating all day and then I couldn't sleep at night.
 We were not supposed to leave the room because of this thing about staying in one room for five days.
 So I was so tired I couldn't get to sleep.
 That's it."